njpipeorgan/MathCompile/README.md

 MathCompile is a package that translates *Wolfram Language* functions into C++ code and generate dynamic libraries that can be called in *Wolfram Language*.

 MathCompile is focused on improving the availability of functional programming and covering the functionalities provided by the built-in compiler.
-Currently, MathCompile supports 9 constants and over 200 functions; see the [wiki page](https://github.com/njpipeorgan/MathCompile/wiki/Compilable-Functions) for the full list.
+Currently, MathCompile supports over 240 functions and over 20 constants; see the [wiki page](https://github.com/njpipeorgan/MathCompile/wiki/Compilable-Functions) for the full list.

 # Prerequisites